 Hi, hello.

 My name is Gabrielle, but you can call me Gabby (she/her).
 I am a certified yoga teacher, arts educator, researcher, and writer based in Los Angeles.
-I received my Bachelor’s degree in Theatre and Philosophy at Seattle University and am currently pursuing my Master’s in Yoga Studies with a concentration in Yoga Therapy (C-IAYT) at Loyola Marymount University.
-I work at the intersection of arts and education, exploring and sharing the art of embodiment.
+I received Bachelor’s degrees in Philosophy and Theatre at Seattle University and am currently pursuing my Master’s in Yoga Studies with a concentration in Yoga Therapy (C-IAYT) at Loyola Marymount University.
+I work at the intersection of arts and education, exploring the art of embodiment.

 I can often be found providing mindfulness practices and the wisdom of yoga in unexpected, in-between places: during lunch time at residential care homes and machine parts factories, for kids at recess time, and even for strangers gathering for a dance party on a decommissioned helipad!
 As a yoga therapist in training, I look forward to providing clients with evidence-based yoga interventions that support physical, mental, emotional, and energetic healing while strengthening the body-mind-heart connection.